-- if we fail to cost-effectively turn existing customers into repeat customers or to acquire new customers, our business, financial condition, and results of operations would be harmed; - we plan to expand showrooms in the U.S., which may expose us to significant risks; - the COVID-19 pandemic has had, and may in the future continue to have, a material adverse impact on our business: - we have a history of losses, and we may be unable to sustain profitability; - the fine jewelry retail industry is highly competitive, and if we do not compete successfully, our business may be adversely impacted; - our profitability and cash flows may be negatively affected if we are not successful in managing our inventory balances and inventory shrinkage; - we derive a significant portion of our revenue from sales of our Create Your Own rings.
-A decline in sales of our Create Your Own rings would negatively affect our business, financial condition, and results of operations; - if we fail to maintain and enhance our brand, our ability to engage or expand our base of customers may be impaired and our business, financial condition, and results of operations may suffer; - our marketing efforts to help grow our business may not be effective, and failure to effectively develop and expand our sales and marketing capabilities could harm our ability to increase our customer base and achieve broader market acceptance of our e-commerce and omnichannel approach to shopping for fine jewelry; - environmental, social, and governance matters may impact our business and reputation; - our e-commerce and omnichannel business faces distinct risks, and our failure to successfully manage those risks could have a negative impact on our profitability; - if we are unable to effectively anticipate and respond to changes in consumer preferences and shopping patterns, or are unable to introduce new products or programs that appeal to new or existing customers, our sales and profitability could be adversely affected; - we expect a number of factors to cause our results of operations and operating cash flows to fluctuate on a quarterly and annual basis, which may make it difficult to predict our future performance; - the Tax Receivable Agreement requires us to make cash payments to the Continuing Equity Owners in respect of certain tax benefits to which we may become entitled, and we expect that such payments will be substantial; - our organizational structure, including the Tax Receivable Agreement, confers certain benefits upon the Continuing Equity Owners that will not benefit holders of our Class A common stock to the same extent that it will benefit the Continuing Equity Owners; and - the significant influence Mainsail and our Founders will have over us after the Transactions, including control over decisions that require the approval of stockholders.
+if we fail to cost-effectively turn existing customers into repeat customers or to acquire new customers, our business, financial condition, and results of operations would be harmed; we plan to expand showrooms in the U.S., which may expose us to significant risks; the COVID-19 pandemic has had, and may in the future continue to have, a material adverse impact on our business: we have a history of losses, and we may be unable to sustain profitability; the fine jewelry retail industry is highly competitive, and if we do not compete successfully, our business may be adversely impacted; our profitability and cash flows may be negatively affected if we are not successful in managing our inventory balances and inventory shrinkage; we derive a significant portion of our revenue from sales of our Create Your Own rings.
+A decline in sales of our Create Your Own rings would negatively affect our business, financial condition, and results of operations; if we fail to maintain and enhance our brand, our ability to engage or expand our base of customers may be impaired and our business, financial condition, and results of operations may suffer; our marketing efforts to help grow our business may not be effective, and failure to effectively develop and expand our sales and marketing capabilities could harm our ability to increase our customer base and achieve broader market acceptance of our e-commerce and omnichannel approach to shopping for fine jewelry; environmental, social, and governance matters may impact our business and reputation; our e-commerce and omnichannel business faces distinct risks, and our failure to successfully manage those risks could have a negative impact on our profitability; if we are unable to effectively anticipate and respond to changes in consumer preferences and shopping patterns, or are unable to introduce new products or programs that appeal to new or existing customers, our sales and profitability could be adversely affected; we expect a number of factors to cause our results of operations and operating cash flows to fluctuate on a quarterly and annual basis, which may make it difficult to predict our future performance; and the significant influence Mainsail and our Founders will have over us after the Transactions, including control over decisions that require the approval of stockholders.